Mobile compatible pages

 Though the Metro is mainly an underground system, several parts of the network are above ground, and offer an interesting way to see Paris from well above street level.

-Note: Neither a standard Paris metro ticket nor a central Paris pass are valid on the RER for travel into the suburbs, and notably for travel to Charles de Gaulle or Orly airports.
+Note: Neither a standard Paris metro ticket nor a central Paris pass are valid on the RER for travel into the suburbs, (zones 2 and upwards) and notably for travel to Charles de Gaulle or Orly airports.
 For such destinations, you must buy a specific ticket.

 Specific destination tickets and carnets are available at all metro stations, and from automatic machines which accept credit cards.
 Carnets can also be bought in some main French railway stations outside Paris.